-8. Stock-based Compensation
+10. Stock-based Compensation

-Original Stock Option Plan:
+Original Stock Option Plan

-Certain of Company's employees participate in the Equity Incentive Plan of Privateer Holdings (the "Original Plan").
-For the three and six months ended June 30, 2018, the total stock-based compensation expense associated with the Original Plan was \$169 and \$200, respectively (June 30, 2017 - \$35 and \$70).
+Certain of the Company's employees participate in the Equity Incentive Plan of Privateer Holdings, the Original Plan.
+For the three and nine months ended September 30, 2018, the total stock-based compensation expense associated with the Original Plan was \$76 and \$276, respectively (September 30, 2017 - \$34 and \$104, respectively).

-The fair value of each award to employees is estimated on the date of grant using the Black-Scholes option pricing model with the following weighted average assumptions as of December 31, 2017: expected life of 5.53 years, risk-free interest rates of 2.01%; expected volatility of 56.32% and no dividends during the expected life.
+The fair value of each award to employees granted under the Original Plan is estimated on the date of grant using the Black-Scholes option pricing model with the following weighted average assumptions as of December 31, 2017: expected life of 5.53 years, risk-free interest rates of 2.01%; expected volatility of 56.32% and no dividends during the expected life.
 Expected volatility is based on historical volatilities of public companies operating in a similar industry to Privateer Holdings.
 The expected life of the options represents the period of time options are expected to be outstanding and is estimated considering vesting terms and employees' historical exercise and post-vesting employment termination behavior.
 25% of the options cliff vest on the first anniversary of the grant date and the remainder vest ratably thereafter over a total of four years from the date of grant.
 The vested options expire, if not exercised, 10 years from the date of grant.
 The risk-free rate is based on the U.S. Treasury yield curve in effect at the time of grant.

-New Stock Option Plan:
+New Stock Option Plan

-In February 2018, the Company adopted the 2018 Equity Incentive Plan (the "New Plan").
+In February 2018, the Company adopted the 2018 Equity Incentive Plan, the New Plan.
 In May 2018, the Company amended the New Plan to reserve an additional 2,487,717 shares thereunder, such that an aggregate of 9,199,338 shares of common stock were authorized for issuance under the Plan.
+Under the New Plan, common shares reserved for issuance automatically increases 4% at the end of December of each year.

-For the three and six months ended June 30, 2018, the total stock-based compensation expense associated with the New Plan was \$5,432 (June 30, 2017 - \$0).
+For the three and nine months ended September 30, 2018, the total stock-based compensation expense associated with the New Plan was \$11,245 and \$16,877, respectively (September 30, 2017 - \$0).

-The fair value of each award to employees is estimated on the date of grant using the Black-Scholes option pricing model with the following weighted average assumptions as of June 30, 2018: expected life of 5.85 years, risk-free interest rates of 2.94%; expected volatility of 58.64% and no dividends during the expected life.
+The fair value of each award granted to employees under the New Plan is estimated on the date of grant using the Black-Scholes option pricing model with the following weighted average assumptions as of September 30, 2018: expected life of 5.85 years, risk-free interest rates of 2.94%; expected volatility of 58.64% and no dividends during the expected life.
 Expected volatility is based on historical volatilities of public companies operating in a similar industry to the Company.
 The expected life of the awards represents the period of time options are expected to be outstanding and is estimated considering vesting terms and employees' historical exercise and post-vesting employment termination behavior.
 A forfeiture rate is estimated at the time of grant to reflect the amount of awards that are granted but are expected to be forfeited by the award holder prior to vesting.
 The estimated forfeiture rate applied to these amounts is derived from management' estimate of the future stock award forfeiture behavior over the expected life of the awards.
 25% of the awards cliff vest on the first anniversary of the grant date and the remainder vest ratably thereafter over a total of four years from the date of grant.
 The vested awards expire, if not exercised, 10 years from the date of grant.
 The risk-free rate is based on the U.S. Treasury yield curve in effect at the time of grant.